gregology/gregology.github.io/_posts/2018-06-05-conch-feast-in-spanish-wells-bahamas-sailing-sv-catsaway-ep-35.md

 We tried several methods of harvesting the conch without damaging the shell.
 First was freezing the conch (which we had done in a previous episode).
 This should have worked except that we were too eager when pulling the conch out and the claw ripped off.
 We ended up using two forks to pry the rest of the animal out.

 Next, we tried pouring vodka in the conch.
 This method is supposed to relax the conch into releasing the foot.
 Unfortunately it seemed to make them even stronger!
 We resorted to the freezer method once again.
-We tried a noose method, but the conch would just pull it’s claw out of the noose and fall to the floor.
-Apparently you’re supposed to use a fish hook, but that seemed a little cruel.
+We tried a noose method, but the conch would just pull it's claw out of the noose and fall to the floor.
+Apparently you're supposed to use a fish hook, but that seemed a little cruel.

 Once we had all the animals out, we had to clean and prepare the conch, which includes cutting off the foot and the head, and skinning the animal.
 We then chopped it up into very fine pieces for the fritters.
 We made a dipping sauce out of mayo, mustard, lemon juice, sriracha and spices and it was delicious with our golden brown fritters.
 Thanks for the recipe, Gayle!